On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Benchmark Formulae

 \section{Benchmark Formulae}

-Here we exploit the linearity of the forward and observation maps to compute, under a Gaussian observation noise assumption \ref{eq:gaussiannoise}, the mean and covariance of the Gaussian graph and continuum posteriors.
-These formulae could be useful to understand the approximation of continuum posteriors by graph posteriors, and to provide benchmark for posteriors computed with MCMC methods.
+Here we exploit the linearity of the forward and observation maps to compute, under the Gaussian observation noise model, the mean and covariance of the Gaussian graph and continuum posteriors.
+These formulae could be useful in understanding the approximation of continuum posteriors by graph posteriors, and to provide benchmarks for posteriors computed with MCMC methods.
 For the derivations we use the covariance function representation of Gaussian measures and the theory of Gaussian process regression in \cite{rasmussen2006gaussian}.
 Throughout we assume that $s$ is large enough so that the formulae below are well-defined.

 We start with the continuum case.
 Set $v:= \F u.$ The prior \eqref{eq:prior} on $u$ induces a prior on $v\sim GP\bigl(0,c_v(x,\tilde{x})\bigr),$ where